 11.4.2 Restrictions on Changing Purchase Obligation to the Flat Monthly Block with PNR Shaping Capacity with PLVS(01/17/25 Version)

-If, by March 1, 2028, no customer elects the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS, then the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS will no longer be a purchase obligation option under this Agreement for «Customer Name» to elect pursuant to this section 11.
+If, on March 1, 2028, no customer elects the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS, then the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS will no longer be a purchase obligation option under this Agreement for «Customer Name» to elect pursuant to this section 11.

 END BLOCK template.